No767/Kumiko/README.md

     - Custom quests
 - Genshin-Based Wish Sim (GWS)
 - Basic Administration Commands (unfinished)
+- All of the services from upstream Rin

+And some ones that are planned:
 - Complete Web Dashboard + Custom Embeds (WIP, pinned for v2)
 - AI Driven GAN Anime Waifu Generator (Not implemented yet)
 - Selector Roles (pinned for v2)
-- All of the services from upstream Rin

 ## Rin's Supported Services

 Kumiko comes with integration from 15+ services.
 Some of these services that are fully supported and integrated include: